 Terminology Normalization

-Our medical input layer and core tables have two sets of columns to define the code associated with that record: the
+The input layer and core data tables have two sets of columns to define the code associated with each record: the

 source columns, and the normalized columns.
-Our condition
+The condition

 , procedure